marigold-dev/gas-station/docs/src/library.md

   transferHash: string;
 };
 ```
-and returns an operation of type `TransferParams`.
+and returns an operation of type `TransferParams`, which can be sent using the GasStation class.

 #### Usage

-To begin, you need to import and initialize the `GasStation` object from the SDK:
+First import and initialize the `GasStation` object from the SDK:
 ```ts
 import { GasStation } from '@marigold-dev/gas-station-lib'

 const gasApi = new GasStation()
 ```

-ℹ️ NOTE: By default, the Gas Station used by the SDK is on Ghostnet but you can also provide a `apiURL` like:
+ℹ️ NOTE: By default, the Gas Station used by the SDK is the Marigold one on Ghostnet but you can also provide a `apiURL` like:
 ```ts
 import { GasStation, GAS_STATION_PUBLIC_API_GHOSTNET} from '@marigold-dev/gas-station-lib'